joemiller/git-flux/README.md

 The next thing you will want to do is create 'environment' branches that will be used by each of your environments.
-These are long-living branches and are typicallysetup on your puppet-master to be automatically updated whenever a commit is push'd.
+These are long-living branches and are typically setup on your puppet-master to be automatically updated whenever a commit is push'd.
 (TODO.. link to more info on setting this part up on a puppet-master)

-    $ git puppet env new development
+    $ git flux env new development
-    $ git puppet env new testing
+    $ git flux env new testing
-    $ git puppet publish development
+    $ git flux publish development
-    $ git puppet publish testing
+    $ git flux publish testing

 ### Typical workflow

-This is the most common task you will perform since it is the mechanism you will use to make changes to your puppet modules and then push them to your various environments.
+This is the most common task you will perform since it is the mechanism you will use to make changes to your config management and then push them to your various environments.

 A typical change workflow might look like this: